Jordandt22/MyMovieList/README.md

+** HOW TO CLONE THE GITHUB REPO **

+  1. Open a new Vscode window
+  2. Click "Clone Git Repository" in the Middle Section of the Welcome Page
+  3. Click "Clone from GitHub"
+  4. Click on the correct Github Repo
+  5. Save it to a place where you can find it.
+  6. When working on the project open this folder.

-** TO RUN THE FRONTEND (Client) **
+** HOW TO RUN THE FRONTEND (Client) **

 - MUST have Nodejs installed
-- If you have already cloned the latest version of the GitHub repo: _SKIP Step One_ and Open the folder that you saved on your computer.

-  1. Clone the _LATEST VERSION_ of the Github Repo in Vscode and store it in a place where you can find it.
-  2. Open the terminal in Vscode:
+  1. Open the terminal in Vscode:
     1. Go into the client folder: enter "cd client" into the terminal
-     1. Then run "npm install" to install the packages
+    2. Then run "npm install" to install the packages
-     1. Then run "npm start" to run the frontend
+    3. Then run "npm start" to run the frontend

-** TO MAKE CHANGES TO THE GITHUB REPO **
+** HOW TO MAKE CHANGES TO THE GITHUB REPO **

-- If you have already cloned the latest version of the GitHub repo: _SKIP Step One_ and Open the folder that you saved on your computer.
+  1. Open the folder you saved with the project and then make your changes.

-  1. Clone the _LATEST VERSION_ of the Github Repo in Vscode and store it in a place where you can find it.
-  2. You can then edit the files.
-  3. When you are DONE with your changes:
+  2. When you are DONE with your changes:
      1. Go to the left sidebar on Vscode:
-         1. Click on "Source Control"
+     2. Click on "Source Control"
-         1. Click the PLUS Icon next to "Changes"
+     3. Click the PLUS Icon next to "Changes"
-         1. Enter a message in the top text input - Ex: "[Frontend/Backend/Database] (3/10/24): Describe your changes (Keep it short)"
+     4. Enter a message in the top text input - Format: "[Frontend/Backend/Database] [Date]: [message] (Keep it short)"
+         - Ex: "Frontend (3/10/24): Finished Home Page UI"
-         1. Click on "Commit"
+     6. Click on "Commit"
-         1. Click on "Sync Changes" to push to the main GitHub Repo
+     7. Click on "Sync Changes" to push to the main GitHub Repo
-         1. DONE
+     8. DONE